PagerDuty (NYSE:PD) Releases Q2 2023 Earnings Guidance

-PagerDuty (NYSE:PD – Get Rating) last announced its quarterly earnings results on Thursday, June 2nd.
-The company reported ($0.04) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.08) by $0.04.
-PagerDuty had a negative net margin of 38.19% and a negative return on equity of 38.39%.
-The company had revenue of $85.37 million for the quarter, compared to the consensus estimate of $82.67 million.
-During the same quarter in the prior year, the firm earned ($0.27) earnings per share.
-The company’s revenue for the quarter was up 34.3% compared to the same quarter last year.
-On average, analysts forecast that PagerDuty will post -1.18 EPS for the current fiscal year.

-In other news, CEO Jennifer Tejada sold 68,182 shares of the stock in a transaction on Wednesday, March 9th.
-The shares were sold at an average price of $30.27, for a total value of $2,063,869.14.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CRO Dave Justice sold 1,737 shares of the stock in a transaction on Thursday, March 31st.
-The stock was sold at an average price of $34.97, for a total transaction of $60,742.89.
-Following the completion of the sale, the executive now directly owns 298,427 shares of the company’s stock, valued at approximately $10,435,992.19.
+In other news, CRO Dave Justice sold 1,737 shares of the firm’s stock in a transaction that occurred on Tuesday, March 29th.
+The stock was sold at an average price of $37.97, for a total value of $65,953.89.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, VP Stacey Giamalis sold 4,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 23rd.
+The shares were sold at an average price of $35.59, for a total value of $142,360.00.
 The disclosure for this sale can be found here.
-Insiders have sold 204,174 shares of company stock valued at $6,591,036 in the last ninety days.
-8.70% of the stock is currently owned by company insiders.
+In the last 90 days, insiders sold 135,992 shares of company stock worth $4,527,167.
+Company insiders own 8.70% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the company.
-PNC Financial Services Group Inc. increased its position in shares of PagerDuty by 270.8% in the first quarter.
-PNC Financial Services Group Inc. now owns 1,572 shares of the company’s stock worth $53,000 after acquiring an additional 1,148 shares in the last quarter.
-Penserra Capital Management LLC grew its holdings in PagerDuty by 13.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 2,376 shares of the company’s stock valued at $82,000 after purchasing an additional 284 shares in the last quarter.
-Advisors Asset Management Inc. grew its holdings in PagerDuty by 250.1% during the 4th quarter.
-Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock valued at $137,000 after purchasing an additional 2,826 shares in the last quarter.
-NEXT Financial Group Inc grew its holdings in PagerDuty by 62.4% during the 4th quarter.
-NEXT Financial Group Inc now owns 6,552 shares of the company’s stock valued at $228,000 after purchasing an additional 2,517 shares in the last quarter.
-Finally, First Republic Investment Management Inc. grew its holdings in PagerDuty by 27.4% during the 1st quarter.
-First Republic Investment Management Inc. now owns 8,292 shares of the company’s stock valued at $284,000 after purchasing an additional 1,781 shares in the last quarter.
-89.33% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in PD.
+PNC Financial Services Group Inc. lifted its position in PagerDuty by 270.8% during the first quarter.
+PNC Financial Services Group Inc. now owns 1,572 shares of the company’s stock worth $53,000 after buying an additional 1,148 shares in the last quarter.
+Penserra Capital Management LLC lifted its position in PagerDuty by 13.6% during the fourth quarter.
+Penserra Capital Management LLC now owns 2,376 shares of the company’s stock worth $82,000 after buying an additional 284 shares in the last quarter.
+Advisors Asset Management Inc. lifted its position in PagerDuty by 250.1% during the fourth quarter.
+Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock worth $137,000 after buying an additional 2,826 shares in the last quarter.
+NEXT Financial Group Inc lifted its position in PagerDuty by 62.4% during the fourth quarter.
+NEXT Financial Group Inc now owns 6,552 shares of the company’s stock worth $228,000 after buying an additional 2,517 shares in the last quarter.
+Finally, First Republic Investment Management Inc. lifted its position in PagerDuty by 27.4% during the first quarter.
+First Republic Investment Management Inc. now owns 8,292 shares of the company’s stock worth $284,000 after buying an additional 1,781 shares in the last quarter.
+Hedge funds and other institutional investors own 89.33% of the company’s stock.

 PagerDuty, Inc operates a digital operations management platform in the United States and internationally.
 Its digital operations management platform collects data digital signals from virtually any software-enabled system or device, and leverage powerful machine learning to correlate, process, and predict opportunities and issues.